LibCrowds/docs/docs/projects/new.md

 ??? question "How do I open this page?"

-    Admin rights are required to access this page.
-If you have admin rights:
+    Administrator or editor rights are required to access this page.
+If you have the correct rights:

     1. Sign in to your LibCrowds account.
     2. Click your username at the right of the naviation bar.